SmileyChris/django-includecontents/docs/getting-started/installation.md

 ## Configuration Options

-You have two options for using Django IncludeContents:
+Choose your template engine and configuration:

-### Option 1: With Custom Template Engine (Recommended)
+### Option 1: Django Templates with Custom Engine (Recommended)

 This option enables the HTML component syntax (`<include:component>`) and automatically loads the template tags.